Our Services

 Estate agency selling fees are typically 3% of the agreed sale price (depending on size of property), this fee can vary in some cases and should be agreed in writing by both parties at the outset.

-Our selling fee: we have different marketing packages to suit all sellers needs
+Our selling fee: We have different marketing packages to suit all sellers needs.
+This depends on the instruction being sole or multi-agency.

 Capital Gains Tax: This is required if selling within 5 years of initial purchase – the charge is variable.